Tag Archives: STEM

 process

 I teach a Family Inventor’s Lab, a STEAM enrichment class for ages 2.5 – 7.
+However, this class structure could work for any play-based preschool / early elementary classroom.

 We have designed the flow of the class so we begin with letting the children explore and discover on their own, making their own connections, and discovering their own questions before we give them any answers.
 After that, we talk about some big ideas, then send them to play with those ideas some more, then re-gather to share their conclusions.
 The maps above show the relation of this class structure to the scientific method and to an engineering process.
 Let’s look in more detail about how this works.

 Set-Up: Before class, the teachers have set up a variety of hands-on activities related to the theme.
 They always include: building projects, toys for free exploration, art projects, some big motor activity, a sensory table and/or a water table, and books on the concept.
-(Just click on the “Inventors of Tomorrow” category in the right hand sidebar, and you’ll find plenty of examples of activities we have done on various themes.)

 Discovery Time: The first twenty minutes is “discovery time.”
 We let the kids explore freely, trying things out hands-on, noticing patterns, and making their own connections and interpretations before we present the concepts of the day.
 Some children come in with a lot of prior knowledge on the day’s topic (like our resident paleontology fans on dinosaur day!) and quickly build on that knowledge.
 Others come in with virtually previous exposure to a concept, and are really creating connections from scratch.
 They are “gathering information.”